 We reasoned that if biological selection is driving KRAS allele selection in cancer, then distinct functions of each mutant form of K-RAS would be reflected in cooperating genetic events.
 An increased frequency of comutation with another gene suggests a cooperative effect, whereas a reduced frequency of comutation (compared to random) suggests that the second event is functionally redundant or that it introduces an inhibitory effect.
 The extreme of the latter effect is commonly known as “mutual exclusivity.”
-For instance, in COAD, APC comutation enhances the effects of oncogenic KRAS-induced hyperactivation of the Wnt signaling pathway, essential for the growth of cancer stem cells in the intestinal crypts 34–37.
-Alternatively, in LUAD, the mutational activation of EGFR was demonstrated to be cytotoxic in the presence of a KRAS mutant, and, thus, the two are rarely found in the same tumor 38,39.
+For instance, in COAD, APC comutation enhances the effects of oncogenic KRAS-induced hyperactivation of the Wnt signaling pathway, essential for the growth of cancer stem cells in the intestinal crypts 34.
+Alternatively, in LUAD, the mutational activation of EGFR was demonstrated to be cytotoxic in the presence of a KRAS mutant, and, thus, the two are rarely found in the same tumor 35,36.

-The comutation interactions between each KRAS allele and every other mutated gene were investigated using a one-sided Fisher’s exact test of association to identify increased rates of comutation and a test for mutual exclusivity proposed by Leiserson et al.40 to identify reduced rates of comutation (Supplementary Table 8).
+The comutation interactions between each KRAS allele and every other mutated gene were investigated using a one-sided Fisher’s exact test of association to identify increased rates of comutation and a test for mutual exclusivity proposed by Leiserson et al.37 to identify reduced rates of comutation (Supplementary Data 8).
 To reduce the number of false positive interactions, multiple filters were applied to restrict which genes were tested, including only testing for increased or reduced comutation interactions with genes mutated in at least 1% or 2% of tumor samples of a cancer type, respectively (see Methods).
 The result of the comutation analysis on COAD tumors was a weakly connected network of the KRAS alleles with only a few genes linking the alleles together (Fig. 3a).
 These linking genes tended to be well-studied cancer genes such as BRAF (primarily V600E mutations), APC (mostly nonsense truncating mutations), and TP53 (primarily mutations in the sequence encoding the DNA-binding domain of the protein).
 Contrary to a common assumption, while KRAS and TP53 were frequently found mutated in the same tumor, there was a detectable reduction in comutation between TP53 with KRAS G12D and G13D compared to the rest of the alleles (Fig. 3b).

 Consistent with the idea that each allele is functionally distinct, a substantial number of genes comutated with just one KRAS allele.
-To gain functional insight into the network, genes known to physically interact with K-RAS 16, signal up- or downstream of K-RAS 41,42, or are known oncogenes or tumor suppressor genes 43,44 were extracted (Fig. 3b).
-Several KRAS alleles had reduced comutation with NRAS and BRAF and increased comutation with APC and PIK3CA, interactions that have been previously documented 34,36,37,45–52.
-Similarly to KRAS, PIK3CA mutations tend to occur in several hotspots, each likely having slightly different effects on hyperactivation of the protein.
+To gain functional insight into the network, genes known to physically interact with K-RAS 16, signal up- or downstream of K-RAS 38, or are known oncogenes or tumor suppressor genes 39 were extracted (Fig. 3b).
+Several KRAS alleles had reduced comutation with NRAS and BRAF and increased comutation with APC and PIK3CA, interactions that have been previously documented 34,40–49.
+Similar to KRAS, PIK3CA mutations tend to occur in several hotspots, each likely having slightly different effects on hyperactivation of the protein.
 However, specifically testing for comutation between KRAS alleles and the most common PIK3CA mutations did not reveal any strong preferences for particular activating PIK3CA mutations.